-Sue has more than 10 years of experience representing industrial development agencies (IDAs) and local development corporations (LDCs) in public finance transactions throughout New York State.
-She represents her clients in connection with the issuance of tax-exempt and taxable obligations as well as representing IDAs on straight lease transactions.
-Sue advises her clients on a wide variety of issues including the General Municipal Law, the Public Authorities Law and the latest pronouncements and audit findings of the NYS Authorities Budget Office.
+In addition, Sue has extensive experience with and represents public and quasi- public entities and municipalities including industrial development agencies (IDAs), local development corporations (LDCs), port authorities and towns in public finance transactions throughout New York State..
+Sue counsels these clients in connection with the issuance of tax-exempt and taxable obligations, procurement as well as economic development transactions.
+Sue also provides advice on a wide variety of governance and compliance issues including the General Municipal Law, the Public Authorities Law and the latest pronouncements and audit findings of the NYS Authorities Budget Office.

 Sue’s work as bond counsel provides her the opportunity to facilitate the issuance of tax-exempt and taxable revenue bonds that provide financing for construction and equipping of educational facilities, healthcare facilities, affordable housing complexes, manufacturing facilities, as well as commercial facilities.
 These financings range from $50,000-$326 million.
-In her capacity as bond counsel, Sue was involved with the first ever “Qualified Green Building and Sustainable Design Project” in the country under IRC Section 142 relating to exempt facilities.
-This “green building” financing in 2007 involved the issuance of $228 million of tax-exempt bonds for a regional shopping center located on a brownfield site.
-These bonds were PILOT revenue bonds, with the payment of principal and interest to be made by the IDA from payments in lieu of taxes.
+Sue also has experience with tax exempt general obligations issuances.

-Aside from the foregoing, Sue spent years as General Counsel to the Trustee in a Chapter 11 bankruptcy proceeding venued in the Northern District of New York, involving the largest Ponzi scheme in U.S. history at the time.
+Sue served as General Counsel to the Trustee in a Chapter 11 bankruptcy proceeding venued in the Northern District of New York, involving the largest Ponzi scheme in U.S. history at the time.

-- Served as bond counsel in the issuance of certain School Facility Revenue Bonds in the aggregate principal amount of $67,265,000 to finance a portion of the costs of a School Facilities Project as part of a Program pursuant to the IDA Act and the Syracuse Schools Act.
+- Served as bond counsel in the issuance of certain School Facility Revenue Bonds in the aggregate principal amount of almost $300,000,000 between 2008 and 2020 to finance a portion of the costs of a School Facilities Project as part of a program pursuant to the IDA Act and the Syracuse Schools Act.

 - Represented an IDA in the provision of financial assistance in the form of exemptions from real property taxes, sales and use tax and mortgage recording tax for a commercial project including mixed income apartments and commercial space.